 . . . and all other liberatory movements of the proletariat!

-- The right to organize → communities should be allowed to come together in order to generate collective power for the powerless
+- The right to organize → Communities should be allowed to come together in order to generate collective power for the powerless

-- Caste abolition → to eliminate all manifestations of caste apartheid by addressing the historical and ongoing injustices experienced by the communities it marginalizes
+- Caste abolition → To eliminate all manifestations of caste apartheid by addressing the historical and ongoing injustices experienced by the communities it marginalizes

-- Anti-capitalism → the working class are deliberately exploited by the wealthy and this economic system must be changed; that the means of production should be owned and democratically controlled by the workers and/or community
+- Anti-capitalism → The working class are deliberately exploited by the wealthy and this economic system must be changed; that the means of production should be owned and democratically controlled by the workers and/or community

 . . . and all other liberatory movements of the proletariat!

-OUR History
+OUR Beginnings

-Better Future Program started as just a mere idea in 2016 when a Lake Forest Charter Elementary student was pondering ways to create healthy food accessibility in the Ninth Ward of New Orleans, Louisiana.
-The student, known professionally as Reagan A. Peters-Roussell or simply Reaux (she/they), realized that there was more to this world than just providing students with healthy recipes.
-She researched day and night only to discover concepts such as redlining and how racism could even affect what food was available to their area.
-Using these discoveries as fuel to change the world, Reaux decided to start Better Future Program to educate others on those same ideas they had learned about.
-They immediately created an email and website the same day with the help of her father, Norman D. Roussell, a local business consultant and author.
+Better Future Program, Inc. (BFP) started as just a mere idea in 2016 when a 7th grader pondered ways to create healthy food accessibility in the Ninth Ward of New Orleans, Louisiana.
+But after extensive research led to the discovery of concepts such as redlining and how racism could even affect what food was available in the area, they realized that there was so much more to share with her peers than just healthy recipes.
+Using these discoveries as fuel to change the world, they decided to start Better Future Program to educate others on these important issues!
+Our founder immediately created an email and website that same night with the help of a supportive parent, a local business consultant and author.

 OUR STRUCTURE